danreuben/markdown-jam/markdown-jam.md

 - Stairs to the North decend into room 1.
 - Door to the East leading into room 2.
 - Skeleton alarm system.
-- Secret door to the South that can only be opened from the opposite side connects to room 4c.
+- Secret passageway to the South that can only be opened from the opposite side connects to room 4c.

 ## 2 - Parlor

 The room is dimly lit and contains multiple seating areas of various configurations atop large mismatched rugs.
-A cracked mirror backed bar spans the East wall.
+A mirror backed bar spans the East wall.
 Mannequins are positioned individually in the acts of libation, dance, and conversation throughout the room.

 - Door to the North leading into room 3.
 - Locked door to the South leading into room 4a.